blankyblank/xbps-fzf/README.md

 PATH=$PATH:"$HOME"/.local/bin
 ```

-Then move xfzf to that directory.
+Then move xbps-fzf to that directory.
 ```
-$ mv xfzf ~/.local/bin
+$ mv xbps-fzf ~/.local/bin
 ```
 If you git cloned it you can make a symlink to it.
-You will use the full path to the xfzf script.
+You will use the full path to the xbps-fzf script.
 So if it's currently in
 your home direcory in the cloned git repo
 ```
-$ ln -s ~/xfzf/xfzf ~/.local/bin/
+$ ln -s ~/xbps-fzf/xbps-fzf ~/.local/bin/
 ```